Itaú Unibanco Holding S.A. (NYSE: ITUB) Stock Split History

 -

-Will Itaú Unibanco Holding S.A. stock split again?Itaú Unibanco Holding S.A. (stock symbol: NYSE: ITUB) has undergone nine stock splits in its history.
+Will Itaú Unibanco Holding S.A. stock split again?Itaú Unibanco Holding S.A. (stock symbol: NYSE: ITUB) has undergone ten stock splits in its history.
 The most recent split, a 5-for-1 split, occurred on 03/19/2025.
 While future splits are not guaranteed, significant increases in stock price could prompt consideration for another split.